Jackson, Mississippi: Geography

-Jackson is located primarily in northeastern Hinds County, with small portions in Madison and Rankin counties.
-The city of Jackson also includes around 3,000 acres (12.1 km2) comprising Jackson-Medgar Evers International Airport in Rankin County and a small portion of Madison County.
+The city of Jackson is located primarily in northeastern Hinds County.
+Jackson also includes around 3,000 acres (12.1 km2) in Rankin County comprising Jackson-Medgar Evers International Airport and a small portion of Madison County.
 The Pearl River forms most of the eastern border of the city.
 A small portion of the city containing Tougaloo College is the portion of Jackson that lies in Madison County, bounded on the west by Interstate 220 and on the east by the U.S. Route 51 and Interstate 55.
 In the 2010 census, only 622 of the city's residents lived in Madison County, and only 1 lived within the city limits in Rankin County.
 The city is bordered to the north by Ridgeland in Madison County, to the northeast by Ross Barnett Reservoir on the Pearl River, to the east by Flowood and Richland in Rankin County, to the south by Byram in Hinds County, and to the west by Clinton in Hinds County.

 According to the United States Census Bureau, the city has a total area of 293.3 sqkm, of which 287.6 sqkm are land and 5.7 sqkm, or 1.94% of the total, are water.